mrff88/assessment-backend/README.md

 ## &nbsp;&nbsp;&nbsp; 3.
 Setup env variables

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Create two files at the root of the project: dev.env and test.env.
-Configure each env. file with the following info:
+Configure each env. file following the example of [example.env](example.env), which contains the following info:

 ```
 PORT = <port number>